Stochastic Oscillator Trading Analysis & Stochastic Oscillator Signals

 - In an upwards trend, price oftenly will tend to close at the high of candlestick.

-This indicator shows the momentum of the trends, and identifies the times when a market is over-bought or over-sold.
+This indicator shows the momentum of the trends, and identifies the times when a market is over-bought or oversold.

-Technical Analysis & How to Generate Signals
+Technical Analysis and How to Generate Trading Signals

 Most common techniques used for analysis of Stochastic Oscillators to generate signals are cross overs signals, divergence signals & overbought over-sold levels.
 The following are the techniques used for generating signals

-XAUUSD Cross-Over Trade Signals
+XAUUSD Cross-Over Signals

 Buy signal - %K line crosses above the %D line (both lines heading up)